davivcgarcia/dynamic-annotation-controller/README.md

 # dynamic-annotation-controller

-> [!NOTE] This project was developed as a personal experiment using vibe coding on Kiro.
+> This project was developed as a personal experiment using vibe coding on Kiro.
 It's not intended for production use and is primarily a learning exercise.

 A Kubernetes controller that dynamically manages annotations on resources based on configurable rules and schedules.
 This controller enables automated annotation management for infrastructure automation, policy enforcement, and resource lifecycle management.